 Mount Parnassus (Παρνασσός) is one of the largest mountainous regions of Mainland Greece and one of the highest Greek mountains (2,457 m).
 It lies in central Greece north of the Gulf of Corinth, mainly known for the Sanctuary of Delphi and as a popular winter destination for the Athenians.
 Besides Delphi, the most popular destination on the mountain is the town of Arachova (Αράχοβα).

 Agoriani (Αγόριανη) village is also a popular winter destination, which I decided to visit during summer to escape from the Athenian hot summer nights.
 Agoriani is about 2.5 hours drive from Athens.

 The location of Mount Parnassus on the map of Greece (left).
 The "limits" of the mountain (right).

 The geological particularity of Parnassus is its rich deposits of bauxite, which has led to their systematic mining since the end of the 1930s, resulting in ecological damage to part of the mountain.

-On the other hand, the significant biodiversity, both in flora and in fauna, led the authorities to the establishment of the National Park of Parnassus in 1938 (the year when the systematic mining of bauxite started).
-At the slopes of Mount Parnassus operate two ski sections, Kellaria and Fterolakka, which together make up the largest ski center in Greece.
+On the other hand, the significant biodiversity in flora and fauna led the authorities to establish the National Park of Parnassus in 1938 (the year when the systematic mining of bauxite started).
+At the slopes of Mount Parnassus operate two ski sections, Kellaria and Fterolakka, which comprise Greece's most extensive ski center.

 Bauxite mining at the south of Mount Parnassus (near Itea).